Degrees Offered

 Media, Culture, & Society | ||

-Media Storytelling Requirement {select one of these five courses): | ||
+Media Storytelling Requirement (select one): | ||

 Screenwriting | ||

-Additional Electives (select a minimum of two of these courses) * | ||
+Additional Electives (select a minimum of three of these courses) * | ||

 Digital Photography | ||